Testing Transformer Learnability on the Arithmetic Sequence of Rooted Trees: Results of the experiments

-In order to measure the performance of the model, we considered several metrics $\mathsf A$ in the test error introduced in Eq.~\eqref{eq:gerror}.
-The metrics compare an LLM-generated token sequence $\bt=(\bt_a)_{a=1}^L$, with the associated reconstructed Dyck word sequence $\bw(\bt)=(w_a(\bt))_{a=1}^\ell$, with the true ordered Dyck word sequence $\hat\bw=(\hat w_a)_{a=1}^{\ell}$ appearing in the true sequence, with respect to the same location\footnote{It is not \textit{a priori} obvious that the token sequence corresponds to a legit Dyck word sequence, e.g., in principle Dyck words like \texttt{1101} might appear when tokens are replaced with the corresponding character sequence: nevertheless we observed that our LLM almost never produced such illegal Dyck words.}.
-First, we considered the \textit{word accuracy} accuracy at the level of words, i.e., the number of correctly predicted Dyck words within a given sequence.
-We also adopted the metric In the expression above, $f_w(\bw)$ is the empirical frequency of the word $w$ in the sentence $\bw$, the sum running on all distinct words in $\bw(\bt)$, so that $\mathrm{KL}^w(\bt)$ is the Kullback--Leibler divergence between the empirical frequencies of Dyck words computed from the true and predicted sequences, respectively.
-In Figure~\ref{fig:acc} we report the values of $\overline{A^w}$ and $\overline{\mathrm{KL}^w}$, obtained by averaging over the test set the metrics above, as a function of the hyperparameter $T$.
-The results clearly show that our model largely outperforms the Markov chain baseline described above (red dotted line) whose performance has been quantified by means of the same quantitites.
-The plots also highlight how performance degrades when $T>1$, which is not surprising.
-The best results in terms of $\overline{A^w}$ are obtained at low values of $T$, in the range $0.1\leq T\leq 0.3$, while $\overline{\mathrm{KL}^w}$ has its best value for $0.3\leq T\leq 0.7$.
-This likely happens because the value of the word accuracy $\overline{A^w}$ is dominated by high-frequency words, i.e., the correct detection of the words that appear most frequently induces a high value of accuracy.
+A different, useful metric is In the expression above, $f_w(\bw)$ is the empirical frequency of the word $w$ in the sentence $\bw$, the sum running on all distinct words in $\bw(\bt)$, so that $\mathrm{KL}^w(\bt)$ is the Kullback--Leibler divergence between the empirical frequencies of Dyck words computed from the true and predicted sequences, respectively: this metric is therefore particularly useful to evaluate if the model is able to capture the statistics of the sequence.

+In Fig.~\ref{fig:acc} we report the values of $\overline{A^w}$ and $\overline{\mathrm{KL}^w}$, obtained by averaging over the test set the metrics above, as a function of the hyperparameter $\beta$.
+The results clearly show that our model largely outperforms the HMM baseline described above (red dotted line), despite the fact that the HMM exhibits approximately the same Kullback--Leibler divergence of the higher $\beta$ models, and therefore is able to capture the distribution of the tokens as well as our model.
+The plots also highlight how performance degrades when $\beta<1$, which is not surprising.
+The best results in terms of word accuracy are obtained at high values of $\beta$, in the range $3.3\leq \beta\leq 10$, while the Kullback--Leibler divergence has its best value for $1.4\leq \beta\leq 3.3$ (very high value of $\beta$ penalize rare tokens).
+This likely happens because the value of the word accuracy is dominated by high-frequency words, i.e., the correct detection of the words that appear most frequently induces a high value of accuracy.